It’s an age-old battle.

-This staffing agency started their SEO engagement in January 2015, when their website was bringing in the paid ad equivalent of $100 each month.
+This staffing agency started its SEO engagement when their website was bringing in the paid ad equivalent of $100 each month.
 In other words, the organic search queries taking visitors to the site were the equivalent of $100 if coming from paid ads instead.
-Their website now sees around $10,000 of traffic value each month.
-Needless to say, they no longer have a need for paid ads.
+Its website now sees around $10,000 of traffic value each month.
+Needless to say, they no longer require paid ads.

 “In the last year and a half, we’ve probably come close to doubling sales because of SEO.
 Our phones are growing and we have to try hard to keep up with our emails.”